Three years (full-time)

 Mountview’s vocational actor training will thoroughly prepare you for a career in theatre, TV, film and recorded arts.

 The course develops technical skills through workshops and performances.
 Classes are designed to inspire imaginative engagement and develop practical experience – they are places where you can take risks, expand your range and develop your strengths.

 Study takes place over three 12-week terms per year.

 The focus of the third year is film, recorded voice, public performances and reflection on acting practice.
 You’ll work with professional directors to present a range of productions in Mountview’s theatres and an industry showcase as well as creating a voice and film showreel.
-Audiences include agents, casting directors and other industry figures as well as the general public.